 If dimension C is less than 1 mm (see Fig. 5.1.10b), the brake pad thickness and the brake disc must be checked with the wheel removed.
 Depending on operating conditions, it may be necessary to check brake pad thickness and brake disc even when dimension C is greater than 1 mm.

-If any minimal tolerance limits have been reached (see Section 5.1) the pads and/or disc must be changed.
+If any minimal tolerance limits of the brake pads/disc have been reached (see Section 5.1) the pads and/or disc must be